OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 -  **Cloud Management on VMware vCenter**.
 Other companies use OpenNebula to provide a multi-tenant, cloud-like provisioning layer on top of VMware vCenter.
 These deployments are looking for provisioning, elasticity and multi-tenancy cloud features like virtual data centers provisioning, datacenter federation or hybrid cloud computing to connect in-house infrastructures with public clouds, while the infrastructure is managed by already familiar tools for infrastructure management and operation, such as vSphere and vCenter Operations Manager.

+-  **Containerization with LXD**.
+Containers are the next step towards virtualization.
+They have a minimal memory footprint and skip the compute intensive and sometimes unacceptable performance degradation inherent to hardware emulation.
+You can have a very high density of containers per virtualization node and run workloads close to bare-metal metrics.

 After having installed the cloud with one hypervisor you may add another hypervisors.
 You can deploy heterogeneous multi-hypervisor environments managed by a single OpenNebula instance.
 An advantage of using OpenNebula on VMware is the strategic path to openness as companies move beyond virtualization toward a private cloud.
 OpenNebula can leverage existing VMware infrastructure, protecting IT investments, and at the same time gradually integrate other open-source hypervisors, therefore avoiding future vendor lock-in and strengthening the negotiating position of the company.

-There are other virtualization technologies, like `LXD <https://opennebula.org/lxdone-lightweight-virtualization-for-opennebula/>`__ or Xen, supported by the community.
+There are other virtualization technologies, like Xen, supported by the community.
 Please refer to the `OpenNebula Add-ons Catalog <http://opennebula.org/addons/>`__.

 |OpenNebula Hypervisors|